Investment Diversification: How It Works and What to Know

 • Diversification quality is maximized through statistical analysis and can be optimized.

-What is Investment Diversification?
+What Is Investment Diversification?

 Diversification is an investment strategy that involves purchasing investments across multiple asset classes and many securities within those classes to reduce investment risk in a portfolio.
 Diversification is a risk management strategy for an investment portfolio that seeks to broadly distribute investment risk throughout a portfolio instead of relying on single asset investment risk.